d3x0r/STFRPhysics/README.md

 However, computing a chain from a fixed point like the base of a robot arm it will be more proper to maintain the full spin count (to prevent the robot manipulator from spinning 3 times just because; say on a long chain of actuators; but this scenario is also likely to not overflow rotation accumulation.

+## Internal VS External rotations

+When a rotation force is applied to change the direction of another axis-angle rotation, the force may be mounted within the frame that the axis-angle represent; this is called an 'internal' rotation.
+The effective direction of the rotation axis changes with time, and is an integration using the base frame through it's rotational step.

+The other source of torque is located outside of that frame, in a global space, and is called an external rotation.
+The direction of this force does not change with time, and is constant within the frame itself, every point in the frame along that line will remain the same, leaving any view of that rotation axis also the same.

+SLERP is an internal rotation between A and B, and getting the `spinDiff()` axis-angle and applying that is the same... but it does not reflect what the actual rotation required to get there was based on.

 ## Inertial Frame Relavence.